Why not change the world?

 At Rensselaer, students learn by doing.
 Engineering undergraduates, for instance, work alongside acclaimed faculty on fuel cell research, earthquake engineering, and electricity transmission.
 Other students perform environmental research at the Darrin Fresh Water Institute or take part in the annual GameFest, where they can showcase the computer games they’ve designed in front of industry professionals, gaining valuable insight into the profession.

-Location is another benefit Rensselaer students enjoy, as the school is a short drive from the tech hubs of Boston and New York City.
+Location is another benefit that Rensselaer students enjoy, as the school is a short drive from the tech hubs of Boston and New York City.
 Rensselaer’s Center for Career and Professional Development can help students strengthen their résumés by arranging internships and co-ops in not only these two cities but also at corporations, labs, and start-ups around the world.
 Amazon, Google, IBM, and NASA are just some of the places where Rensselaer students learn on the job.

 Turning ideas into action